MicrosoftDocs/azure-docs/articles/cognitive-services/Translator/custom-translator/v2-preview/how-to/train-custom-model.md

 > [!IMPORTANT]
 > Custom Translator v2.0 is currently in public preview.
 Some features may not be supported or have constrained capabilities.

 A model is the system, which provides translation for a specific language pair.
 The outcome of a successful training is a model.
 When training a model, three mutually exclusive document types are required: training, tuning, and testing.
 If only training data is provided when queuing a training, Custom Translator will automatically assemble tuning and testing data.
 It will use a random subset of sentences from your training documents, and exclude these sentences from the training data itself.
-A 10,000 parallel sentences is the minimum requirement to train a model.
+A 10,000 parallel sentence is the minimum requirement to train a model.

 ## Create model

-1. Click **Train model** blade
+1. Select **Train model** blade
-2. Type **Model name**, e.g., "en-de with sample data"
+1. Type **Model name**, for example, "en-de with sample data"
-3. Keep the default **Full training** selected or select **Dictionary-only training**
+1. Keep the default **Full training** selected or select **Dictionary-only training**

 >[!Note]
 >Full training displays all uploaded document types.
 Dictionary-only displays dictionary documents only.

-4. Under **Select documents**, select the documents you want to use to train the model, e.g., `sample-English-German` and review the training cost associated with the selected number of sentences.
+1. Under **Select documents**, select the documents you want to use to train the model, for example, `sample-English-German` and review the training cost associated with the selected number of sentences.
-5. Click **Train now**
+1. Select **Train now**
-6. Click **Train** to confirm
+1. Select **Train** to confirm

 >[!Note]
 >**Notifications** displays model training in progress, e.g., **Submitting data** state.
 Training model takes few hours, subject to the number of selected sentences.